m8bsd/dotfiles/README.md

 In addition to these major parts of my working environment, I lean on a number of tools, programming languages, message queues, and database systems to build my software.
 To name a few:

-1. Tools: ssh, git, ranger, CLion, IntelliJ IDEA
+1. Tools and fonts: ssh, git, Postman, CLion, IntelliJ IDEA, "'CaskaydiaMono Nerd Font Mono'"
-2. Languages: bash, JAVA, C
+2. Languages: Zsh, JAVA, C
 3. MQ and DB: Redis, RabbitMQ, ZeroMQ, MySQL, SQLite

-I use these font in my system: "'CaskaydiaMono Nerd Font Mono'".